bengarvey/tap-fake-users/README.md

 ### Why does this exist?

 I wanted to see if I could write a singer-io tap in javascript and generating a bunch of fake users seemed like an easy first attempt.
-It probably won't be usefulf for anyone, but don't use it to inflate your app's MAU like on Silicon Valley.
+It probably won't be useful for anyone, but don't use it to inflate your app's MAU like on Silicon Valley.

 ### Installation